Charles E. Stanton: Lafayette quote

-On July 4, 1917, Stanton visited the tomb of French Revolution and American Revolution hero Marquis de Lafayette and (according to Pershing) said, "Lafayette, we are here!" to honor the nobleman's assistance during the Revolutionary War and assure the French people that the people of the United States would aid them in World War I. The famous quote is often misattributed to Pershing.
+On July 4, 1917, Stanton visited the tomb of French Revolution and American Revolution hero Marquis de Lafayette and (according to Pershing) said, "Lafayette, we are here!" to honor the nobleman's assistance during the Revolutionary War and assure the French people that the people of the United States would aid them in World War I. The famous quote is often misattributed to Pershing, but Pershing himself attributed it to Stanton.

-In context, he said: America has joined forces with the Allied Powers, and what we have of blood and treasure are yours.
+In context, Stanton said: America has joined forces with the Allied Powers, and what we have of blood and treasure are yours.
 Therefore it is that with loving pride we drape the colors in tribute of respect to this citizen of your great republic.
 And here and now, in the presence of the illustrious dead, we pledge our hearts and our honor in carrying this war to a successful issue.
 Lafayette, we are here!